Why I study Psychology and Criminology - Alishba's Story

 There is lots of support available throughout the university, primarily being your own lectures and module leaders but you can get specific support from the staff on your assignments, and they help you understand what is needed and how to do it.

-I haven’t graduated yet but I know once you do Salford university helps you look out for you careers and get support for introducing you to companies that may benefit you.
+I haven’t graduated yet but I know once you do the University of Salford helps you look out for you careers and get support for introducing you to companies that may benefit you.

 Make friends, join societies and try and not give up when times become hard.
 You came here to study so get your head in the game but take a few minutes for yourself between as well.